Mariano Ospina Rodríguez: The pioneer of coffee in Colombia

 Ospina was one of Colombia's earliest and most profoundly influential coffee pioneers, with an entrepreneurial spirit and tenacity.
 He began his quest in 1835, seeking the best lands and terroir for growing coffee within the lush mountains of the province of Antioquia.
 He established his first experimental plantation in 1835, in the municipality of Fredonia, Antioquia, where he pursued coffee growing with passion and a scientific interest.
 As a result of Ospina's careful investigations and studies, Colombia began producing some of the best coffees in the world, the Coffea arabica species.

 After his presidency, in 1862, he and his brother Pastor escaped from prison (imprisoned by the dictator Tomás Cipriano de Mosquera) into exile.
 They were granted asylum in Guatemala and there they planted coffee and operated a "Scientific and Industrial College".
 By 1865, he had expanded his coffee enterprise to Guatemala and, in so doing, became one of the first coffee growing pioneers in Central America.

-With his vast experience and knowledge about the cultivation of coffee, he devoted himself to promoting and teaching the growing of coffee to the farmers and peasants of Colombia.
+With his experience and knowledge about coffee production, he devoted himself to promoting coffee cultivation growing of coffee to the farmers and peasants of Colombia.
 In 1880 he established the first public University in Colombia (Escuela Nacional de Minas de Medellín) and published his first textbooks about "efficient and effective coffee growing techniques".
-The nation profited richly from Don Mariano's efforts, research and teachings.
-His passion, knowledge, vision, tenacity and hard labor facilitated the development of coffee growing into Colombia's main export crop, transforming forever the nation's economy.
+The nation profited from Ospina's efforts, research and teachings.
+His knowledge, vision, and persistence facilitated the development of coffee growing into Colombia's main export crop, transforming forever the nation's economy.

 After Ospina and his brother Pastor escaped from prison into exile, in 1862, they planted coffee and operated a "Scientific and Industrial College" in Guatemala.

 In 1880, the National Press (of Colombia) published the first instruction manual for coffee growing, written by Ospina, titled "Cultivo del Café: Nociones Elementales al alcance de todos los labradores" (Coffee Growing: Basic notions available to all farmers), based on his extensive research and experience.
 Ospina Rodríguez dedicated much of his efforts to teaching and to the promotion of useful knowledge.
 In 1931, a second instruction manual for coffee growers was published under the direction of Mariano Ospina Pérez as general manager of the National Federation of Coffee Growers of Colombia.

 In 1882, Ospina and his two sons, Mariano and Tulio, established their first, of several, large scale coffee plantations and organized their mayor coffee processing plants and facilities ("despulpadoras" or "edificios del café") in "El Cerro Bravo", of Fredonia, Antioquia.
 The first mechanized pulpers and mills were introduced and operated in these plantations.